Gho101/VHDL-Hardware-Encryption-Device/README.md

 A small note is that the S-box was built more like a demo and not a full fledge S-box.
 There is a bug that when "m" is within the the input data and after the encryption/decryption the output is is not "m" but is "!".

+The main top file is top_encryption_demo.vhd.